adri326/single-rotation/README.md

 - `y`, sets the `Y` coordinate of the top-left corner (unlike classical RLE, where the `y` argument corresponds to the height of the pattern)
 - `s`, which sets the number of simulation step between frames (default `4`)
 - `i`, which sets the minimum time interval between frames, in milliseconds (default `100`)
+- `u`, the "smoothing" factor for the interpolation in the rendered view; a value of `4` will visually hide the 4-step oscillator nature of isolated cells

 When put together, it looks like this: